-Peter handles disputes and regulatory matters relating to the electricity and renewable power industries, has acted as counsel for the Canadian Electricity Association, and represented electricity utilities across Canada as well as green energy developers.
+Peter handles disputes and regulatory matters relating to the energy industry, has acted as counsel for the Canadian Electricity Association, electricity utilities, developers and operators of renewable power projects, resource companies and provincial government bodies.
 He has appeared at the Ontario Energy Board with respect to generation, transmission, mergers and acquisitions, real estate development and distribution issues, and before other provincial energy regulators.

 With respect to privacy and data protection, Peter has successfully litigated business-related privacy cases and has considerable experience assisting clients, on a highly confidential basis, on data breach incidents.
 He also assists organizations to deal with privacy inquiries and investigations by privacy commissioners, and to negotiate privacy-related agreements.

-From time to time, Peter acts as an arbitrator and mediator in his fields of practice.
-He is a member arbitrator/mediator of Arbitration Place and the Canadian roster of the AAA’s International Center for Dispute Resolution.
+In addition to his busy counsel practice, Peter acts as an arbitrator and mediator.
+He is a member arbitrator/mediator of Arbitration Place, on the Canadian roster of the AAA’s International Center for Dispute Resolution, and is the Chair of the North America committee of the Silicon Valley Arbitration & Mediation Center.

 Peter’s representative work includes acting for: